 100 Miles for 100 Years – Upcoming Events

-Come along to our free-to-attend training workshops being held around Kent in November.
+Come along to our free-to-attend meet and greet sessions being held around Kent.

 Kent in WW1 commissioned this short film from award-winning director Nichola Bruce, to illustrate the world of hidden stories and connections that mark Kent and its people out as particularly important in the impact and legacy of the First World War.

 Nichola Bruce, with long-term collaborator Sam Sharples, bring a taste of the stories from Coastal Kent in the First World War alive.
 Working closely with the Screen South Kent in WW1 research team, led by Darrienne Price, the film is supported by local people and their families who have allowed us to reflect on some very personal stories echoing down the century.

 Local heritage groups and organisations have been very generous in opening up their archive and giving us their time to discuss the unique contribution played by Kent communities.
 We are also grateful to the Imperial War Museum for their support on archive moving image research and inclusion.

 The film evokes an impression of the war years in Coastal Kent and aims to set the viewer on a journey of exploration into the multi-faceted contribution made by Kent at that time and its ripple effect on future generations.

 Discover the WW1 heritage of Kent towns with our WW1 pathway trails.
 Explore coastal Kent, and discover the stories of Kent in WW1 in the locations where they actually took place.
 Click here to see our Trails.